rachel-labri-tipton/sei-project-1-tetris/readme.md

 ## Phase VI: Wrapping up loose ends, cleaning up my code, and reflecting

-- I tried to make sure I was done with all major features one or two days before we were to present the project.
-This allowed me to have time to clean up my code and leave a few comments for my future self.
-It also meant I did not work right up until the deadline and had time to reflect on what had worked and hadn't worked and what I would do differently.
+- One or two days before we were to present the project, I tried to make sure I was done with all major features.
+This allowed me to have time to work on styling, clean up my code, and leave a few comments for my future self.
+This also meant I did not work right up until the deadline and had time to reflect on what had worked and hadn't worked and what I would do differently.
 Below are a few takeaways.

 ## Fun Stuff